Chula Vista

 Comprehensive Retrofit Strategy

 The City’s Municipal Building Energy Efficiency Policy (2005) states that existing buildings should be retrofitted with more efficient technologies as available.
-Currently, Chula Vista is undergoing LED lighting retrofits in all buildings.
-The City also has a City Operations Sustainability Plan with goals to reduce energy use in facilities and is a participant in the DOE's Better Buildings Challenge.
+The City has a City Operations Sustainability Plan with goals to reduce energy use in facilities and is a participant in the DOE's Better Buildings Challenge.
 The City worked to create a Roadmap to Zero Net Energy in late 2019, which looked at the majority of city facilities for all opportunities for energy efficiency and renewable energy.
-In 2020, the City retrocommissioned 2 existing buildings
+In 2020, the City retrocommissioned 2 existing buildings.
+Chula vista has a sales tax that funds high priority infrastructure needs, including installation of EV chargers, LED retrofits, and fleet electrification over the past few years.